3DFin/3DFin_CC_Tutorial/Readme.md

 **Figure 28: DTM visualization.**

-If we additionally activate the point cloud we can see that the interpolated DTM in some parts notable deviates from the point cloud (Fig. 30, marked in red).
+If we additionally activate the point cloud we can see that the interpolated DTM, in some parts, notably deviates from the point cloud (Fig. 30, marked in red).
 Please be aware that the visualization settings have been adjusted a bit (increased the point size of the DTM and changed the color-scale to "grey" for the point cloud) to make these problems a bit better visible.

 ![Figure 30: Mismatch between DTM and point cloud](figures/Fig_30.png)